dmasior/myamqp/README.md

     done <- nil
 }

-// Start a consumer.
-consumer, err := myAMQP.Consumer(consumerOptions, handler)
-if err != nil {
+// Attach a new consumer to the MyAMQP. consumer, err := amqp.Consumer(consumerOptions, handler) if err != nil {
     // handle error
 }